jashwanthmothukuri25/voicefirstai/README.md

 # voicefirstai
 ForFarmers
-all about to helping farmers in govt schemes
+all about to helping farmers in govt scheme